A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation: Introduction

-To deal with issue caused by image distinctions, we propose a novel module named self-distillation guided prototype generating module (SDPM), which adopts self-distillation approach to close the gap between support and query features.
-SDPM takes support label, support feature and query feature as inputs, producing a reweighting query feature and a support prototype with intrinsic feature.
-In few-shot segmentation task, one or few support samples can not provide representative information to segment the query target.
-So we design the supervised affinity attention module (SAAM), a CNN-based end-to-end module which can simply embed in deep CNN models and introduce negligible computation cost.
-SAAM has the same inputs as SDPM, is used to generate a prior prediction of support image and an affinity attention map of query image.
-Based on the two modules mentioned above, we propose the self-distillation embedded affinity attention model (SD-AANet), combining SDPM and SAAM, to produce intrinsic prototype and affinity attention map efficiently.
-Overview of the SD-AANet is illustrated in Fig. \ref{Fig1}.
-Extensive experiments show that our SD-AANet achieves state-of-the-art performance on PASCAL-$5^i$ and COCO-$20^i$ datasets.
-Our contributions are summarized as follows: \begin{itemize} \item We propose the SDPM to efficiently reduce the influence of images' distinction, which contains a intrinsic prototype generated by introducing a self-distillation approach. \item By combining a support cross-entropy supervision and trainable affinity feature extractor, our SAAM helps capturing a high quality attention map to teach decoder where to focus. \item SD-AANet achieves new state-of-the-art results on both PASCAL-$5^i$ \cite{OSLSM} (mIoU for 1-shot: 61.9\%, 5-shot: 64.4\%) and COCO-$20^i$ \cite{COCO, FWB} datasets (mIoU for 1-shot: 39.6\%, 5-shot: 47.4\%) for this task. \end{itemize}
+To deal with issue caused by the image distinctions, we attempt to creatively introduce the self distillation method into few-shot segmentation task.
+We propose a novel module named self-distillation guided prototype generating module (SDPM), which adopts self-distillation approach to bridge the gap between support and query features, finding commonalities between two features.
+SDPM takes support label, support feature and query feature as inputs, outputting a channel reweighting query feature and a support prototype with intrinsic class feature.
+In few-shot segmentation task, one or few support prototypes can not provide sufficient representative information to segment the query target.
+So we design the supervised affinity attention module (SAAM), a CNN-based end-to-end module which can be simply embedded in deep CNN models and introduces negligible computation cost.
+SAAM has the same inputs as SDPM, and aims to generate an affinity attention map to give a prior prediction of query target.
+Based on the two modules mentioned above, we propose the Self-Distillation embedded Affinity Attention network (SD-AANet) to produce intrinsic prototype and affinity attention map efficiently.
+Extensive experiments show that our SD-AANet achieves state-of-the-art performance on COCO-$20^i$ and comparable state-of-the-art results on Pascal-$5^i$.
+Our contributions are summarized as follows: \begin{itemize} \item We propose the SDPM to generate an intrinsic prototype by self-distillation approach, which can efficiently align the features of support and query.
+Otherwise, our SAAM helps to produce a query attention map to teach decoder where to focus.
+Through combining SDPM and SAAM, SD-AANet can better address the two challenges mentioned above. \item SD-AANet achieves new state-of-the-art results on COCO-$20^i$ \cite{COCO, FWB} datasets (mIoU for 1-shot: 40.9\%, 5-shot: 48.7\%) and comparable state-of-the-art results on PASCAL-$5^i$ \cite{OSLSM} (mIoU for 1-shot: 62.9\%) for few-shot segmentation task. \end{itemize}